 Weaviate MCP — Too Early

-Weaviate’s official MCP server (161 stars) has two tools: insert_one and query.
-One commit.
+Weaviate’s official MCP server (160 stars, 43 forks) has two tools: insert_one and query.
 No releases.
 Written in Go, which is unusual for MCP servers.
 The README shows placeholder JSON examples.
+Weaviate has also launched a separate Docs MCP Server for documentation access, but the core data server remains unchanged.

-Despite 161 GitHub stars (likely from Weaviate’s brand recognition), this is a proof of concept, not a usable server.
+Despite the star count (likely from Weaviate’s brand recognition), this is a proof of concept, not a usable server.
 The community sajal2692/mcp-weaviate alternative has 11 tools and is more functional, but has minimal adoption.

 Best for: Nothing yet.
 Wait for Weaviate to invest in this properly.